UT-CHG/PolyADCIRC/README.md

 PolyADCIRC
 ==========

 This code was originally developed for research purposes use at your own risk.
 Hopefully, the documentation is clear.
 You might find bugs I have overlooked.
-If you find something amiss please report this problem to be through GitHub or submit a fix.
+If you find something amiss please report this problem through GitHub  by raising an issue or submit a pull-request.
 Thanks!

 This code has been documented with Sphinx.
 To build documentation run ``make html`` in the ``doc/`` folder.